JavidPack/TerraCustom/solutions/ReleaseExtras/README_Linux.txt

   GOG: Wherever you put it

 Note: "~/.local/share/Terraria" or "$XDG_DATA_HOME/Terraria" are NOT your install folder, they are your SAVE folder.
-Terra Custom NEEDS to be placed in the install folder to work.
+Terra Custom NEEDS to be placed next to the install folder to work.

 Report bugs and feature requests to https://github.com/JavidPack/TerraCustom/issues or https://forums.terraria.org/index.php?threads/terracustom-for-1-3.35346/ .
 We can also chat in my Discord server: https://discord.gg/w8Hcwby